Ericsson/ecaudit/doc/cassandra_compatibility.md

 Cassandra 4.0 is creating a fixed record format with some optional fields.
 The record format is the same whether the SLF4J logger or Chronicle logger is being used.

-Here's a random set of example of audit records produced by Cassandra 4.0:
+Here's a random set of example records produced by Cassandra 4.0:
 ```
 user:cassandra|host:127.0.0.1:7000|source:/127.0.0.1|port:45164|timestamp:1556888680933|type:UPDATE|category:DML|ks:myks|scope:mytbl|operation:INSERT INTO myks.mytbl (part, value) VALUES (3,2);
 user:cassandra|host:127.0.0.1:7000|source:/127.0.0.1|port:45164|timestamp:1556888680949|type:SELECT|category:QUERY|ks:myks|scope:mytbl|operation:SELECT * from myks.mytbl;